 - St Christopher's Place is a great spot for a shopping pit stop with its cafes and small-scale shops.

 - Wander along Piccadilly, home to “the Queen’s grocer” Fortnum & Mason, the UK’s largest Waterstones and pretty Burlington Arcade.

 - Discover more shopping gems in the wider area: Carnaby is home to mock-Tudor department store Liberty; elegant Mayfair and St James’s host upscale boutiques; while Seven Dials and Covent Garden are full of fashion, beauty and lifestyle hotspots.

 West End shows

-Perhaps the most famous thing about London's West End is its theatre scene.
+Among the most famous things to do in London's West End is to enjoy its theatre scene.
 Plan ahead and see West End musicals, classic plays and comedies when they're all back in action…